 - ribbon in the graduate’s school color

 First, we’ll make the homemade “diploma.”
 To do that, simply roll up your money, and tie with a little piece of ribbon.
 What a cute money diploma!

 Free Graduation Cards with Positive Quotes

 To put these handmade cards together in minutes, just download and print the card in color on white cardstock.
 Then cut out the card.
 Finally, attach the money diploma to the card with a glue dot.
 It will fasten your cash gift to the card securely, but not harm the money.

 This card is for those special girls!
 You will find one card of each design on the paper.
 I just love the fun graduation card messages.

 This card will work for either a boy or a girl.
 Isn’t it true…. an adventure awaits them!

 Grab some black envelopes that fit a 5 X 7-inch card (I found mine at a craft store, but they can be found online also) and you are ready to wish your grad a bright future!
 If you’re wondering what personal greetings to write in a graduation card, or how much money to give at graduation, read on for some tips.

 Check out these graduation gifts you can make.
 I hope all these graduation ideas make celebrating all the grads in your life easy!

-Here are some more creative ways to give money.
-You will find printable gift tags that you pair with a funny gift.
+Here are some more graduation money gifts.
+When you look them over, you will find printable gift tags that you pair with a funny gift.